send2mksingh/send2mksingh.github.io/_posts/2024-7-14-Backed-by-image-and -backed-by-volume.md

 ### Backed by Volume

-When an instance is backed by a volume:
+When an instance is backed by a volume the instance root disk is created from the any volume and that exist even after the instance is terminated.

 - **Volume**: A persistent block storage device managed by the OpenStack Block Storage service (Cinder).
 Volumes can persist beyond the life of the instance and can be detached and reattached to different instances.
 - **Instance Creation**: The root disk of the instance is a volume created from an image or an existing volume.
 This volume is attached to the instance and acts as its root disk.